KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ```

 Incident and transmitted index of refraction have to be correctly set by the renderer, depending on whether light enters or leaves the object.
 An algorithm for tracking the IOR through overlapping objects is described in [Schmidt C., Budge B. (2002): Simple Nested Dielectrics in Ray Traced Images](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.125.5212&rep=rep1&type=pdf).

-*TODO* Nested dielectrics need a priority value per object.
-Maybe as part of a node that instantiates a mesh?

 ### Phase Function